CBD for pets has become a popular topic of discussion in the holistic health world.

 Curious owners have wondered, “Is a small amount of THC okay for pups?”
-CBD has shown time and time again that it is beneficial, but what about THC, the most common cannabinoid?
+Everyone knows by now how effective CBD can be for pets; but, what about the most common cannabinoid: THC?

-Many brands of full plant spectrum CBD hemp oil will contain a small amount of THC (no more than 0.3%) in their products.
-Is this small amount OK for dogs and pets?
+There are numerous CBD products in the market.
+Among them, many brands will sell full plant spectrum CBD hemp oil that contain a small amount of THC (no more than 0.03%) in their products.
+So, does that mean that the product is safe to be administered to pets?

 The History of Cannabis